winterrykim/winterrykim.github.io/_posts/2025-12-22-llm-eff-post.md

 Expected tokens per expert (very roughly):
 - tokens_per_expert ≈ (K / N) * B

-If (K / N) * B << 1, most experts receive ~0 tokens → wasted capacity + inefficient execution.

 >  “This causes a naive MoE implementation to become very inefficient as the number of experts increases.
 The solution to this shrinking batch problem is to make the original batch size as large as possible.
 However, batch size tends to be limited by the memory necessary to store activations between the forwards and backwards passes.”

 **Solution: Data Parallelism + Model Parallelism**

-- **Data parallel**: “distribute the standard layers of the model and the gating network according to conventional data-parallel schemes, but keep only one shared copy of each expert.”

-- **Model parallel for experts**: keep **one shared copy** of each expert *sharded across devices*; Each expert in the MoE layer receives a combined batch consisting of the relevant examples from all of the data-parallel input batches.

 With this parallel, we go from first to second (N/K) * B << (N/K) * B * D